wp-plugins/membership/readme.txt

 </ul>
 <a href="http://premium.wpmudev.org/project/membership/">Upgrade to the full version now »</a>

-Download Membership2 today – the new standard in WordPress and Multisite membership systems.
+Download Membership 2 today – the new standard in WordPress and Multisite membership systems.

 == Installation ==